 As much as possible the Charity awards grants towards fieldwork in the area and invites applications through advertisements in Sandgrouse and on the website.
-Grant applications are received by the Conservation and Research Committee which selects suitable projects and makes technical recommendations to Council.
-Further considerations are made on the basis of local involvement, public benefit, available budget and financial sanctions that may restrict or prohibit the transfer of funds.
+Grant applications are received by the Conservation Committee which selects suitable projects and makes technical recommendations to Council.
+Further considerations are based on local involvement, public benefit, available budget and financial sanctions that may restrict or prohibit the transfer of funds.
 Desk and laboratory studies are encouraged where a need is identified and where fieldwork is inappropriate or is not proposed due to the many political and operational problems in the area.
-The following awards were made towards projects during the year: